SanyaShresta25/titration-tracker-frontend/README.md

 ## 💻 Frontend – Titration Analyzer UI

-The frontend is a React application that provides the user interface for uploading titration videos, tracking real-time progress, and visualizing molecular structures.
+The frontend is a React application that provides the user interface for uploading titration videos, tracking real-time progress, and visualizing molecular structure

 ### 📂 Folder: `titration-tracker-frontend/`